 Bonneville Windows has a rich and interesting range of windows to offer:

 - Bonneville Hung Windows (Bronze, Gold, Platinum Series)

 In order to maintain the quality and distinctiveness of its products, Bonneville Windows only uses two types of wood for its windows: white pine and red cedar.
 The company has its own plantation of cedar in the Pacific Northwest, which runs along the Alaskan coast.
 This kind of wood is very aromatic, resistant to decay, and offers different colors like reddish, pinkish, soft brown, and ivory to customers wanting unique and elegant windows.

 Growing from northern Georgia to northern Maine and west to the Great Lakes, Bonneville Windows’s eastern white pine provides a classic touch that customers admire.
 This type of wood is very stable and does not easily shrink, and it has a uniform feel and straight grains.
-Most windows manufactured by the company are made from this wood, simply for the attractiveness it gives, due to its light brown color with reddish glow.
+Most windows manufactured by the company are made from this wood, simply for the attractiveness, it gives, due to its light brown color with a reddish glow.

 Like other dedicated window providers, Bonneville Windows ensures that its clients enjoy the selections its offers.
 Starting with the window handles, customers can choose from copper tone, bright brass, antique brass, white, brushed chrome, and oiled brushed bronze.
 Aluminum cladding colors are diverse, ranging from burgundy, brown, maize, black, and white, to pebble, green, nutmeg, sage, and sandalwood.
 Customers can also configure the exterior and interior casings, grilles, sills, glass colors, and screens.